neriram/P1-Hive/README.md

 ### Rules

-* When a player places a creature onto the hive, it must be placed touching one of their own pieces.
+* When a player places a bug onto the hive it must be placed touching another piece.
 * The hive must NEVER be broken

 The creatures move in specific ways:

 Queen bee: can move in any direction, one space at a time

-Beetle: moves one space per turn but can also move on top other pieces
+Beetle: moves one space per turn

-Ant: can move any number of spaces along the perimeter of the hive
+Ant: can move any number of spaces along the perimeter of the pieces placed the hive

 Grasshopper: can jump over any number of pieces to any unoccupied space in a straight line